SoftUni/Programming-Basics-Book-Java-EN/chapter-03-simple-conditions.md

 ![](assets/chapter-3-1-images/07.Sum-seconds-01.png)

-Another solution, which does not use **`if-else`** constructs, is more appropriate because you can use it for greater time values:
+A different solution that does not use **`if-else`** statement is more appropriate because you can use it for greater time values:

 ![](assets/chapter-3-1-images/07.Sum-seconds-02.png)